imagineLife/big-site/content/a-web-first-path.md

 # A Web-First Path

 The UI of a website and a web "app" are visually rewarding to work on - changing item colors, shapes, functionalities for the end-user...
 There are a lot of nuances in a lot of technologies involved in building web-based tools, though.
+This is the beginning of a set of tech to

 ## Frontend